 Officer McDowell and his wife, Nichole – who also served for 3 years in the Iowa Army National guard as a medic – have been married for eleven years and are the proud parents of Wesley, 10, and Maggie, 6.

-Veterans returning from war who are looking for a job:
+Veterans returning from service who are looking for a job:

 Thank you for your service and sacrifice.
 As a small gesture of thanks we offer a pro bono headshot session for our returning soldiers to update their work resumes.
 This is a quick and easy session and no cost to you.
 We will photograph you for your digital resume, Linked In profile, etc. You will pick which image you like best at the session, we will edit and deliver the image to you electronically within a week.
 If you need a print version of your headshot, no problem.
 We can take care of that, too.
 Thank you again for your service.
 We appreciate you!